What is a stroke?

 Different types of stroke

-Most strokes are caused by a blockage cutting off the blood supply to the brain.
-This is an ischaemic stroke.
+- An ischaemic stroke is caused by a blockage cutting off the blood supply to the brain.
+This is the most common type of stroke.

-However, strokes can also be caused by a bleeding in or around the brain.
-This is a haemorrhagic stroke.
+- A haemorrhagic stroke is caused by a bleeding in or around the brain.

 Can you recover from stroke?